-Effective March 13, 2018, we have established a nominating committee of the board of directors, which consists of Ms. Byorum (chairman), Mr. Rios and Mr. Lebois, each of whom is an independent director under Nasdaq's listing standards.
+Effective March 13, 2018, we have established a nominating committee of the board of directors, which consists of Ms. Byorum, Mr. Nikeas and Mr. Weinberg, each of whom is an independent director under Nasdaq's listing standards.
 The nominating committee is responsible for overseeing the selection of persons to be nominated to serve on our board of directors.
 The nominating committee considers persons identified by its members, management, stockholders, investment bankers and others.